MicroStrategy/data-api-demo/README.md

 # MicroStrategy REST API Data Demo
-Contains the code of the javascript app that demonstrates the capabilities of the MicroStrategy REST Data APIs.
+Contains the code of the React app that demonstrates the capabilities of the MicroStrategy REST Data APIs.
 This Demo was created using a [Create React App] (https://facebook.github.io/create-react-app/docs/getting-started).

 ## Description:
-This App is a sample demo app to show the users how to use MicroStrategy REST Data APIs to execute cubes and reports while enabling features like filtering, sorting and metric limits on the data for the V2 data endpoints.
+This App is a sample demo app to show the users how to use MicroStrategy REST Data APIs to execute cubes and reports while enabling features like filtering, sorting and application of metric limits on the data for the V2 data endpoints.

 A list of REST APIs were used in the demo.
-The workflow for those were used to authenticating, searching and fetching datasets, creating new instances of those reports and cubes and displaying the filtered/sorted data.
+The workflow of API endpoints used for the demo include authenticating the user, searching and fetching datasets, creating new instances of the reports and cubes, displaying the filtered/sorted data from those cubes and reports.

 ## REST APIs Used: